 The BHS Manga Club meets throughout the school year in the LMC during CIA.
 Please listen to the announcements for specific meeting dates.

-The objective of Manga Club is to be a place for students who are interested in manga and anime to come and have discussions, share knowledge, and to have fun!
-It is open to all students in grades 9-12 who are interested in manga.
-Manga Club meets during CIA in the LMC.
-Activities members can participate in during meetings include discussing manga books and anime, learning Japanese words, learning about Japanese food and culture, drawing and crafts, and much more!
+The objective of Manga Club is to be a place for any student in grades 9-12 who are interested in manga and anime to come and have discussions, share knowledge, and to have fun!
+The activities members can participate in during meetings is based on student interests and includes discussing manga books and anime, learning Japanese words, learning about Japanese food and culture, drawing and crafts, and much more!

 All year activity Elected by classmates; meets on Wednesday at CIA